mstksg/inCode/copy/entries/trie.md

 gives you a hint at programmer intent in ways that an explicit GOTO might not.

 Another major reason is to allow you to separate concerns.
-Writing `sumTrieExplicit` forces you to think "how to fold this entire trie".
+Writing `trieSumExplicit` forces you to think "how to fold this entire trie".
 Writing `trieSumAlg` allows us to just focus on "how to fold *this immediate* layer".
 You only need to ever focus on the immediate layer you are trying to sum --- and never the entire trie.  `cata` takes your "how to fold this immediate